TRADE 7014B - Research Project in International Trade (6 Units) Part B

-For the period of this project, throughout TRADE 7014A and TRADE 7014B, students are expected to consult with their supervisors on at least 3 occasions per trimester at the start of the project, mid-point and a final consultation before submission.
-However, students are encouraged to, contact/consult with their supervisors as often as required to ensure a successful completion of the research project.
-Students who have concerns regarding supervision should consult the course coordinator in the first instance.
+For the period of this project, students are expected to consult with their supervisors on at least on 3 occasions – at the start of the project, mid-point and a final consultation before submission.
+However, students are encouraged to, contact/consult with their supervisors as often as required.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.

 Learning Activities SummaryCandidates of this course are required to develop and undertake an original and independent research project focussed on emerging issues in international trade.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: